top of page

 wisconsin-state-fair-1.jpg

-Photo credit: Guide to WI State Fair
+Photo credit: Wisconsin State Fair

 At its heart, the Wisconsin State Fair is a love letter to the state’s agricultural roots, cultural pride, and creative spark.
 It’s where generations gather to share laughs, eat well, cheer on a blue ribbon winner, and soak up the spirit of summer together.